The War on Waste and where we stand

 The recent War on Waste series on the ABC highlighted the plight of the humble disposable coffee cup and put it squarely in the firing line.

 It’s not surprising.
 We’ve been crying out for a media spotlight to be put on coffee cups ever since starting Eco Party Box in 2011.
-Not simply because Australians use an estimated 1 billion coffee cups every year – 92% of which go to landfill – but because there is a biodegradable as well as a reusable alternative.
+Not simply because Australians use an estimated 1 billion coffee cups every year – 92% of which go to landfill – but because there is a compostable/recyclable as well as a reusable alternative.

-However the show created a sense of confusion, as it focussed the debate around disposable cups which host Craig Reucassel claimed in episode 3 were not “recyclable”.
+However the show created a sense of confusion, as it focussed the debate around compostable disposable cups which host Craig Reucassel claimed in episode 3 were not “recyclable”.

 In Australia Simply Cups and Closed Loop are offering a solution to the problem – well almost.
 They promise 1 cent from each cup sale will go towards establishing a coffee cup recycling solution in Australia.